epfl-ada/ada-2022-project-adamantiumforgers/README.md

 ### Clustering
 We wanted to see if we were able to detect channel communities within our dataset.
-To do this we generated an undirected weigthed graph using user comments with the following methodology : If a user wrote a comment on a video of channel 1 and a comment on a video on channel 2, we create an edge of weight 1 between channel 1 and channel 2.
-To rapidly visualize how well it works we used `Gephi`, an open source graph visualisation platform.
-We discovered the louvain algorithm on gephi and realised it detected communities quite well.
+To do this we generated an undirected weighted graph using user comments with the following methodology : If a user wrote a comment on a video of channel 1 and a comment on a video on channel 2, we create an edge of weight 1 between channel 1 and channel 2.
+To rapidly visualize how well it works we used `Gephi`, an open source graph visualization platform.
+We discovered the louvain algorithm on gephi and realized it detected communities quite well.
 There were a lot of news channel that were pakistani or indian.
 When we ran the louvain algorithm with python using the `networkx` package, we quickly identified all the channels that were unnecessary.
 We then obtained a list of channels that were only in the USA and in the correct language.
 We ran the louvain algorithm again on our new filtered graph and obtained promising results.
 We indeed discovered discovered left and right-oriented communities
 <img src="./pictures/Graph.png" alt="media_bias" class="center"/>